mikependon/RepoDB.NET/pages/classes/basedbsetting.md

 ### Usability

-Simply use the [DbSettingMapper](/mapper/dbsettingmapper) class to map it to the specific RDBMS data provider.
+Simply use the [DbSettingMapper](/mapper/dbsettingmapper) class to map it to a specific RDBMS data provider.

 ```csharp
 DbSettingMapper.Add(typeof(SqlConnection), new MyCustomSqlServerDbSetting(), true);